usernamesoumya7/QHA-calculation-PostProcessing/README.md

 Renames output files based on displacement index
 Moves all thermal data into a common qha directory Ensures correct naming of the reference configuration

+After the vasp calculations are over with the displaced supercells (giving negative and positive strains), were calculated the FORCE_CONSTANTS and thermal_properties.yaml-** are calculated and all the files are copied to a root qha folder for the final evaluation.
+It is worth to be mentioned here that one should consider the 10th folder as their equilibrium folder and give positive and negative strains accordingly.